 Antimicrobial Pharmacodynamics and Therapeutics (APT) Group

-Antimicrobial resistance is a growing threat and there has been a global push to address to develop new drugs.
+Antimicrobial resistance (AMR) is a growing threat and there has been a global push to address to develop new drugs.
 The APT is one of relatively few academic laboratories in the world that can develop pharmacodynamic packages for new antimicrobial agents.
 We study how antimicrobial agents are distributed in the body (pharmacokinetics) and their effect on killing microorganisms (pharmacodynamics).

 APT provides preclinical and early phase clinical support to ensure new drugs are developed in a streamlined manner.
 We provide a complete, integrated drug development package covering: